primer/react/docs/content/getting-started.md

 const {Box, Flex} = require('@primer/components')
 ```

-Alternatively, you can import individual components from the `lib` subfolder:
+### Minimizing bundle size

+Module bundlers that use ECMAScript modules (ESM) will automatically tree-shake Primer Components, ensuring that no unused code is included in your final bundle.
+However, if you're not using ESM, you may be able to drastically reduce the size of your final bundle by importing components individually from the `lib` subfolder:

 ```javascript
 // using import syntax